thayton/thayton.github.io/_drafts/scraping-by-example-ntu-edu.md

 ### Writing the results to file

-Finally we've got the results.
-Let's write them into a file whose named is based off of the item whose data we're saving:
+We've got the results.
+Now let's write them into a file whose named is based off of the item whose data we're saving:

 {% highlight python %}